 Vaccination Required: Rabies vaccinations shall be required for all dogs and cats.
 The owner or person having the charge, care, custody and control of a dog or cat four (4) months old or older shall have the animal vaccinated within thirty (30) days after it reaches that age.
 Any person permitting any such animal to habitually be on or remain, or be lodged or fed within such person’s house, yard or premises shall be responsible for the vaccination.
 Unvaccinated dogs or cats over four (4) months of age acquired by the owner or moved into the jurisdiction must be vaccinated within thirty (30) days of purchase or arrival.
 Every dog shall be revaccinated thereafter every twenty four (24) months and every cat shall be revaccinated thereafter every twelve (12) months, with a modified virus rabies vaccine approved by the Salt lake Valley health department.

-Impoundment Of Animal Without Valid Rabies Vaccination Tag:
+Impoundment of Animal Without Valid Rabies Vaccination Tag:

+The town marshal department may impound any animal for failure to display a rabies vaccination tag as set forth in section 5-2-12.

-1.Any vaccinated animal impounded because of a lack of a rabies vaccination tag may be reclaimed by its owner by furnishing proof of rabies vaccination and payment of all impoundment fees prior to release.
+Any vaccinated animal impounded because of a lack of a rabies vaccination tag may be reclaimed by its owner by furnishing proof of rabies vaccination and payment of all impoundment fees prior to release.